ZoneMinder/zmeventnotification/docs/guides/hooks.rst

      and is faster.
 And a regular mode, that is more accurate but resource hungry.
 These models are controlled by the ``weights`` and ``config`` files you use with yolo.

-* ``hog`` - A very innacurate, but very fast person detector.
-Use this *only* if you are not able to run yolo, even with the "tiny" weights.
 * ``face`` - face detection and recognition (uses ``dlib``)
 * ``alpr`` - license plate recognition.
 Needs to be paired with object (i.e. ``object,alpr``)